BBArikL/BDBot/README.md

   - Tell me if I forgot some commands here!

 - Bugs
   - None for the moment.
-Open a issue if you find any! :)
+Open an issue if you find any! :)

 - TODO
   - Sites to add support: